UNIQUE FLEET MANAGEMENT CHALLENGES FOR UTILITY COMPANIES

 Now let's take a look at the same utility fleet facing the same emergency condition challenges with Whip Around.
 Drivers can forget about the pencil and clipboard DVIR.
 Everything they need to perform DOT compliant inspections is right there on their smartphone.
 Each driver has his own individual login so there's never any doubt about who performed the inspection, or when and where it took place.
 Fleet managers have instant access to faults discovered by their drivers and repairs can be prioritized and forwarded immediately to in-house mechanics for the quick turnaround that optimizes vehicle availability and fleet up-time.

-Fleet managers can create custom inspection forms with WA to meet special conditions.
+Fleet managers can create custom inspection forms with Whip Around to meet special conditions.
 In a severe ice storm, for example, windshield wiper inspections may need to be performed more frequently to prevent delays.
 Extremely low temperatures may require more frequent monitoring of hydraulic fluids and a minimum vehicle warm-up time.
-WA lets operations managers convey all of these special checklist requirements to the drivers via their smartphones and it documents compliance with automated time, date, and location stamps.
+Whip Around lets operations managers convey all of these special checklist requirements to the drivers via their smartphones and it documents compliance with automated time, date, and location stamps.

-With WA you control what vehicles are inspected and when.
+With Whip Around you control what vehicles are inspected and when.
 Drivers can comply and respond with photos and comments for dynamic real-time decision making.
 When faults are flagged work orders can be generated and routed directly to in-house mechanics, or externally for leased vehicles.
-WA includes templates or you can easily duplicate your own familiar paper checklists into digital form.
+Whip Around includes templates or you can easily duplicate your own familiar paper checklists into digital form.
 Field options include pass/fail and data entry cards.
-WA's simple drag and drop functions let you change the card order.
+Whip Around's simple drag and drop functions let you change the card order.

 WA provides a digital database platform to document DOT and safety compliance.
 Time and location stamped digital documentation have exceptional value for leverage in liability cases.
 Utility companies are often perceived as having "deep pockets" in the minds of the general public.
 Being able to produce relevant safety and inspection documents on demand goes a long way toward keeping everyone honest.